dario-vega/timesten-operator-k8s-livelab/deploy-timesten-client/deploy-timesten-client.md

     configmap/tns created
     ```
-    You successfully created and deployed the mytimestendbconf ConfigMap.
+    You successfully created and deployed the `tns` ConfigMap.

 5. Use the kubectl describe command to verify the contents of the ConfigMap.
     ```